hyperionian/ARM-Template-Examples/dns-kv/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates Key Vault with one service principal with Azure AD for uploading secret and wrap the secret with KEK
+This template creates empty Key Vault with basic permissions for service principal to set secret keys and wrap them with KEK for Azure VM Disk Encryption.